The essential feature of the paranoid personality is a pattern of pervasive distrust and suspicion.

-Some people with the paranoid style behave in a very distant way where they avoid others because they are constantly questioning their motives and trustworthiness.
+Some people with a paranoid style behave in a very distant way where they avoid others because they are constantly questioning their motives and trustworthiness.

 In doing so the paranoid may start a cycle of hostility that irritates others and in this irritation they're paranoid sees their confirmation of their negative expectations of others.

-People with the paranoid personality often feel they need to be self-sufficient and independent because of their problems interacting with others.
+People with a paranoid personality often feel they need to be self-sufficient and independent because of their problems interacting with others.

 They tend to be very controlling their environment and may be seen as rigid or critical of others.